adityapaul04/futureskills-db-assignment/readme.md

 # Database Assignment

-This repository contains the answers to an assignment given by a company regarding database concepts and implementation.
+This repository contains the answers to an assignment given by a FutureSkills.

 ## Sample Image